Circa 1990...a step back in time.. okay many steps back!

 They live 10 minutes away from me so 1 hour later they appear at my door as if they have just come from overseas.
 They are exhausted and they want to know if we have time to go to Snowdon Deli before picking up George.
 I inform them that we are late and we have to go and I have to take over the driving because my father drives by pressing his foot on and off the gas pedal non stop.
 I get into the puke colored Corolla (scratches on bumper painted over with liquid paper) that has wind up windows and I think it's made of some kind of plastic and the seats are covered in those seat cushions you put on a stadium seat at a football game and I don't know why but I don't dare ask.

 We head to the airport and to arrivals and the doors slide open.
 My mother is talking to some woman about this book by Joan Didion about everyone dying and my father is eating jelly beans - sorting out the pina coladas - his favourite flavour and their appears George Clooney.
 He takes one look at me and then keeps looking because he does not know he is in this post so he doesn't know he is in Montreal or that me and my parents are there to pick him up and he never asked to go to the Cavendish Mall but stick with me because this is my story.

-There is a odd looking man driving around a train kind of amusement park thing and he is driving so fast he almost runs over George.
+There is an intense hat man driving around a train kind of amusement park thing and he is driving so fast he almost runs over George.
 There is a grocery store and some hair salons and there is Cantors Bakery.

 I figure George must be hungry so I bring him to Cantor's and order him a kosher chocloate donut (the best) and then I am very dissapointed because for the first time ever the counter person at Cantor's does not ask the question I have been asked all my life in every Jewish bakery I have ever been to...."And Vat Else?"